 Information on Indirect Costs (2 CFR §200.56) is captured in this section.
-This cost is allowable only when an approved indirect cost rate agreement has been provided in the "My Documents" area in the eCVSP tool and through Grants.gov.
+This cost is allowable only when an approved indirect cost rate agreement has been provided.
 Applicants may charge up to the total amount of the approved indirect cost rate multiplied by the eligible cost base.
 Applicants with a cost basis of salaries/wages and fringe benefits may only apply the indirect rate to those expenses.
 Applicants with an expense base of modified total direct costs (MTDC) may only apply the rate to those costs that are included in the MTDC base (2 CFR §200.68).